slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 Although I do not make any specific tool recommendations in this section, I would like to share a valuable mindset: the firewall mindset.
 The previously emphasized concepts of "zero trust" and "continuous verification" are actually part of this firewall thinking.

-예For example, in the use of wallets, signing is a major area of concern for fund security, with various sophisticated phishing methods related to signing, such as:
+For example, in the use of wallets, signing is a major area of concern for fund security, with various sophisticated phishing methods related to signing, such as:

 - The exploitation of native signing with eth_sign/personal_sign/eth_signTypedData_*, where eth_sign has been increasingly blocked by wallets.
 - The exploitation of authorization functions like approve/permit for Tokens/NFTs.